yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

 Now that your service is created, Knative performs the following steps:

   - Create a new immutable revision for this version of the app.
-  - Network programming to create a route, ingress, service and load balance for your application.
+  - Network programming to create a route, ingress, service, and load balance for your application.
   - Automatically scale your pods up and down (including to zero active pods).